Four occupations: Entertainers

 Entertainers and courtiers were often dependents upon the wealthy or were associated with the often-perceived immoral pleasure grounds of urban entertainment districts.
 Musicians who played music as full-time work were of low status.
 To give them official recognition would have given them more prestige.

 "Proper" music was considered a fundamental aspect of nurturing of character and good government, but vernacular music, as defined as having "irregular movements" was criticised as corrupting for listeners.
-In spite of this, Chinese society idolized many musicians, even women musicians (who were seen as seductive) such as Cai Yan (ca. 177) and Wang Zhaojun (40-30 B.C).
+In spite of this, Chinese society idolized many musicians, even women musicians (who were seen as seductive) such as Cai Yan (c.
+177) and Wang Zhaojun (40–30 BC).
 Musical abilities were a prime consideration in marriage desirability.
 During the Ming dynasty, female musicians were so common that they even played for imperial rituals.

 Private theatre troupes in the homes of wealthy families were a common practice.

 Professional dancers of the period were of low social status and many entered the profession through poverty, although some such as Zhao Feiyan achieved higher status by becoming concubines.
 Another dancer was Wang Wengxu (王翁須) who was forced to become a domestic singer-dancer but who later bore the future Emperor Xuan of Han.

 Institutions were set up to oversee the training and performances of music and dances in the imperial court, such as the Great Music Bureau (太樂署) and the Drums and Pipes Bureau (鼓吹署) responsible for ceremonial music.
 Emperor Gaozu set up the Royal Academy, while Emperor Xuanzong established the Pear Garden Academy for the training of musicians, dancers and actors.
 There were around 30,000 musicians and dancers at the imperial court during the reign of Emperor Xuanzong, with most specialising in yanyue.
 All were under the administration of the Drums and Pipes Bureau and an umbrella organization called the Taichang Temple (太常寺).

 Professional artists had similarly low status.